glassesboyy/NextJs-Official-Course-App-Router/README.md

 ---

-**Next Steps**: Continue with Chapter 4 to implement layouts and navigation structure.
+**Next Steps**: Continue with Chapter 5 to implement active navigation states and client-side routing.

 For more information about this course, visit the [Next.js Learn Course](https://nextjs.org/learn) on the official Next.js website.